For those affected by wildfires in Washington

 Enrollment begins the first day of the month following the date the form is received by the payroll or benefits office.
 If that day is the first working day of the month, enrollment begins that day.

-To enroll an FSA and/or DCAP for the following plan year, employees may use Navia's online portal or complete and submit the Navia Open Enrollment form no later than the last day of annual open enrollment (OE).
+To enroll in an FSA and/or DCAP for the following plan year, employees may use Navia's online portal or complete and submit the Navia Open Enrollment form no later than the last day of annual open enrollment (OE).
+Employees can follow these instructions to enroll online.

 Employees must reenroll during annual open enrollment each year to continue participating for the following year.
 Enrollment does not automatically continue from plan year to plan year.

-Employees who are not enrolled in a CDHP plan with an HSA that elect both an FSA and a Limited Purpose FSA during annual OE will be enrolled in the FSA, but will not be enrolled in the LPFSA.
+Employees who are not enrolled in a CDHP plan with an HSA that elect both an FSA and a Limited Purpose FSA during annual OE will be enrolled in the FSA, but will not be enrolled in the Limited Purpose FSA.

 Employees requesting to enroll or make a change due to a qualifying event that creates a special open enrollment (SOE) must complete and submit the PEBB Change in Status form and proof of the event no later than 60 days after the date of the event (PEBB SOE matrix - Policy 45-2A).

-Requests to make changes outside of OE or an SOE event should be denied by the employing agency, with guidance provided to the employee that they can appeal via the steps in WAC 182-16-2050.
+Requests to make changes outside of Open Enrollment or an SOE event should be denied by the employer, with guidance provided to the employee that they can appeal the decision via the steps in WAC 182-16-2050.

-• Changes outside of OE or an SOE would include when an employee enrolls in the wrong benefit (i.e. LPFSA instead of FSA), as well as enrolling in error and no longer wants/needs the benefit.
+Changes outside of OE or an SOE event can include the employee enrolling in the wrong benefit (i.e. Limited Purpose FSA instead of FSA), enrolling in error (i.e. enrolling in DCAP with no dependents), requests to change the election amount, or no longer wanting the benefit.

-The rules regarding when an employee can enroll or revoke an election and make a new election under the premium payment plan, FSA, LPFSA or DCAP are located in WAC 182-08-199.
+The rules regarding when an employee can enroll or revoke an election and make a new election under the premium payment plan, FSA, Limited Purpose FSA or DCAP are found in WAC 182-08-199.

-Employees who enroll in an FSA or DCAP and later transfer to another state agency or higher-education institution, may continue their enrollment in an FSA or DCAP if:
+Employees who enroll in an FSA/Limited Purpose FSA or DCAP and later transfer to another state agency or higher-education institution, may continue their enrollment in an FSA/Limited Purpose FSA or DCAP if:

-Learn more by reviewing the FSA and DCAP enrollment guides available on Navia's Forms and Documents webpage.
+Learn more by reviewing the FSA/Limited Purpose FSA and DCAP enrollment guides available on Navia's Forms and Documents webpage.

 Navia debit cards will be deactivated by the last day of the month in which an employee loses eligibility.
 However, the employee may still submit claims for reimbursement after that.